 Like many neighborhoods in urban areas around the world, residents of New York City’s Chinatown are facing displacement as they watch the culture of their community change around them.
-In 2015, artists and activists Tomie Arai, ManSee Kong, and Betty Yu united to combat these issues as Chinatown Art Brigade.
+In 2015, artists and activists Tomie Arai, ManSee Kong, and Betty Yu formed Chinatown Art Brigade to combat these issues.
 Drawing on their individual work as activists and artists in the neighborhood for decades, Chinatown Art Brigade addresses gentrification, displacement and community resilience in Chinatown through art actions in the streets.
 Project collaborator Ryan Wong took the time to talk with ABOG’s Johanna Taylor about histories of activism in Chinatown, the role of art as instigator for social change, and his experience working with Chinatown Art Brigade on their ABOG fellowship project Here to Stay.

 ABOG: How long have you been involved with Chinatown Art Brigade?

 RW: I have known ManSee, Betty, and Tomie each for several years – each of them separately through different activist and arts projects.
 The first official thing I did with the Art Brigade was as a respondent on a panel they hosted at the Wing On Wo Project about gentrification in Chinatown.
 It was later covered in Artsy.

 ABOG: That seemed like a necessary and timely event.
 What other work related to art in Chinatown have you been involved in that led to your participation on the panel?